frontenddogma/web-development-glossary/manuscript/d.md

 Dynamic
 : A type of website being dynamic on the server or on the client side.
 A server-side dynamic website is a website whose construction is controlled by an application server processing server-side scripts.
 In such scripting, parameters determine how the assembly of every new website proceeds, including the setting up of more client-side processing.
 A client-side dynamic website processes the website using HTML scripting running in the browser as it loads.
 JavaScript and other scripting languages determine the way the HTML in the received page is parsed into the Document Object Model, or DOM, that represents the loaded website.
 The same client-side techniques can then dynamically update or change the DOM in the same way.&nbsp;[†](#w-dynamic)

+Dynamic Host Configuration Protocol
+: A network management protocol used on Internet Protocol (IP) networks for automatically assigning IP addresses and other communication parameters to devices connected to the network.
+DHCP eliminates the need for individually, manually configuring network devices.
+It consists of a centrally installed network DHCP server and client instances of the protocol stack on each computer or device.
+When connected to the network, and periodically thereafter, a client requests a set of parameters from the DHCP server using the DHCP protocol.&nbsp;[†](#w-dhcp)

 Dynamic HTML
 : A collection of technologies used together to create interactive and animated websites by using a combination of a static markup language (such as HTML), a client-side scripting language (such as JavaScript), a presentation definition language (such as CSS), and the Document Object Model (DOM).
 The application of DHTML was introduced by Microsoft with the release of Internet Explorer 4 in 1997.&nbsp;[†](#w-dynamic-html)